eonk/CrimeSciData/docs/04-carpentry.md

 uk_eb85_3 <- filter(eb85_3, isocntry %in% c("GB-GBN", "GB-NIR"))
 ```

 The variable *isocntry* is a character vector with codes for the different participating countries.
 Here we want to select all the cases in the survey that have either of two values in this vector (GB-GBN or GB-NIR).
 Since these values are text we need to use quotes to wrap them up.
 Because we are selecting more than one value we cannot simply say `isocntry == "GB-BGN"`.
 We also need the cases from Northern Ireland.
-So, we use a particular operator introduced by `dplyr` called the piping operator (`%in%`).
-The piping operator is essentially saying to R *"and then"*.
-Basically, here we are creating a vector with the values we want *and then* asking R to look at those values within tne list (containing the right labels) in the the *isocntry* vector so that we can filter everything else out.
+So, we use a particular operator introduced by `dplyr` called  a built-in infix operator (`%in%`).
+The `%in%` operator is essentially saying to R 'returns logical vector' if there is a match or not for its left operand.
+Basically, here we are creating a vector with the values matching conditions provided in a vector using the c() function, so R to look at those values within the list (containing the right labels) in the the *isocntry* vector so that we can filter everything else out.

 If you run this code you will end up with a new object called `uk_eb85_3` that only has 1306 observations.
 We have now a dataset that only has the British participants.